 For more information on the IAPAM Aesthetic Medicine Symposium with Botox Training, please call 1-800-219-5108 x704 or e-mail us at: firstname.lastname@example.org

-Please note: Botox is a registered trademark of Allergan Inc., Dysport is a registered trademark of Galderma and Xeomin is a registered trademark of Merz Pharmaceuticals, LLC.
+Please note: Botox is a registered trademark of Allergan Inc., Dysport is a registered trademark of Galderma , Xeomin is a registered trademark of Merz Pharmaceuticals, LLC and Jeuveau is a registered trademark of Evolus.